 Jupiter's moons aren't the cold, dead worlds the experts expected.

 Voyager scientists thought Jupiter's moons would be cold, dead worlds.
 They were amazed when the first close-up images from the spacecraft revealed four moons, each different from the next.
 The probes were launched in 1977.

-The Voyager 1 spacecraft is a 722 kg (1,590 lb) space probe launched by NASA on September 5, 1977 to study the outer Solar System and interstellar medium.
-Operating for 35 years, 7 months, and 27 days as of 2 May 2013, the spacecraft communicates with the Deep Space Network to receive routine commands and return data.
-At a distance of about 124.02 AU (1.855×1010 km) as of April 2013[update], it is the farthest man-made object from Earth and is currently traveling in a previously unknown region of space.
-It is still unclear whether this region is part of interstellar space or an area within the Solar System.
+Voyager 1 is a 722-kilogram (1,592 lb) space probe launched by NASA on September 5, 1977 to study the outer Solar System.
+Operating for 36 years, 2 months, and 22 days as of 27 November 2013, the spacecraft communicates with the Deep Space Network to receive routine commands and return data.
+At a distance of about 126.95 AU (1.899×1010 km) from the Earth as of 27 November 2013, it is the farthest manmade object from Earth.

 The primary mission ended on November 20, 1980, after encounters with the Jovian system in 1979 and the Saturnian system in 1980.
 It was the first probe to provide detailed images of the two planets and their moons.
 As part of the Voyager program, like its sister craft Voyager 2, the spacecraft is in an extended mission to locate and study the regions and boundaries of the outer heliosphere, and finally to begin exploring the interstellar medium.